 Top HRIS vendors, pros, and pricing

-Most of the modules of the large segment players are actually separate systems sequentially acquired and integrated (often over the span of a decade or so) into a full-suite HRIS system that we see today.
+Most of the modules of the large segment players are actually separate systems sequentially acquired and integrated (often over the span of a decade or so) into a full-suite Human Resources Information System that we see today.

 Major vendors typically cater to modules across the entire spectrum of HR processes, such as: